liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/04-upgrading-6.2-themes-7.1/04-updating-6.2-theme-templates.markdown

     ![Figure 3: The Dockbar was removed in @product-ver@ and must be replaced with the new Control Menu.](../../../../images/upgrading-themes-dockbar.png)

 Start by converting your Velocity theme templates to FreeMarker.
-The syntax is very similar.
 You can refer to Apache's
 [FreeMarker documentation](https://freemarker.apache.org/docs/ref.html)
 for help.
 Common @product@ FreeMarker variables and macros can be found in [`FTL_liferay.ftl`](https://github.com/liferay/liferay-portal/blob/7.1.x/modules/apps/portal-template/portal-template-freemarker/src/main/resources/FTL_liferay.ftl)